jeevanloyd/WeatherApi-Challenge/README.md

 --- Solution Planned : Either we can add a new feature (Slider), where we can display hourly forcast for that particular day.
 Or Use a API that provides day to day forcast Data.

 3. UI could be made more interactive with Material UI / Latest CSS frameworks.

+4. Since the search Api is restricted to 5 values, some cities wont be returned from the api for AU Location(Ex:Clayton).
+--- As a solution for this, We have restricted the search only for Australia
 ## Available Scripts

 In the project directory, you can run: